 The Burning Court is one of John Dickson Carr’s masterpieces, a heady witch’s brew of mystery and magic.
 The plot centers around two impossible crimes that may be related.
 There is the question of Ted’s wife and her relationship to famed poisoner Marie D’Aubray.
 Then there is the murder of Miles Despard.
 His nephew Mark is convinced that he was poisoned.
 However, only two people could have committed the crime.
 One is Mark’s wife Lucy, who gave Miles his last dose of medicine.
 The other is a mysterious woman in old-fashioned dress, who was seen through the window of Miles’ room by the housekeeper.
 After handing Miles a silver cup, the woman left the room through a door that’s been bricked up for two hundred years.
 The only way Mark can exonerate his wife is to prove that his uncle was murdered by a ghost.

-Essentially, we have two men who are frightened of what their wives might be capable of.
-Are black hearts beating inside these ordinary suburban housewives?
+Essentially, we have two men who are frightened by what their wives might be capable of.
+Are black hearts beating inside these ordinary housewives?

 There are so many wonderfully evil possibilities here, and Carr pursues them all with glee.
 One rational explanation after another is considered and discarded.
 This seems to leave only the supernatural…or is that what someone wants us to think?
 Questions of witchcraft and reincarnation are examined with the same rigor as alibis and forensic tests.
 When Sherlock Holmes said, “when you have eliminated the impossible, whatever remains, however improbable, must be the truth,” he surely never had anything this improbable in mind.